evamlau/LocustKing/README.txt

 LocustKing The Game
 Creators: Eva Lau @evamlau, Ethan Lebowitz @EthanLebowitz, Karina Thanawala @kthanawala21

 Created for as the final project for CS-112 in 2018.

+LocustKing is a cute little JPanel game in which the player (the Locust King) leads a simulated swarm of locusts to pillage a pixelated countryside.
+As-is this game is fully playable, but Eva may add some features just for fun.

 To compile:
 javac *.java